-Affiliate Programs are facilitated by partner universities and organizations to enhance the variety of locations and course offerings available to students.
-Students will pay tuition as assigned by the partner university.
-Students will earn credits which are transferred back to RIT and assigned pass/fail grades.
+- Affiliate Programs are facilitated by partner universities and organizations to enhance the variety of locations and course offerings available to students.
+Visit The Compass to search and apply for Affiliate and RIT Study Abroad programs.